TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Incoming/FormattingRestSourceFiles.rst

    - use utf-8

    - the only way to include "special" characters is to use them directly

+   - remove white space from the end of lines (= no trailing tabs or spaces)

    - don't use tabs